Nolan Arenado Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

-- The Braves pitching staff was second in MLB last season with a collective 9.7 strikeouts per nine innings.
+- The Braves pitching staff was second in the big leagues last season with a collective 9.7 strikeouts per nine innings.

-- Morton will make his first start of the season for the Braves.
+- Braves pitchers combined to allow 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- The 39-year-old righty started and threw two innings in his last appearance on Saturday, Oct.
-15 against the Philadelphia Phillies.
+- Dodd starts for the first time this season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.